 Social reinvestment schemes/regimes

-EBRO can design and develop (or review and recommend) bespoke state corporate social reinvestment schemes to enable governments to maximize their impact for the benefit of a country and its people.
+EBRO designs and develops (or reviews and recommends) bespoke state or corporate social reinvestment schemes to maximize their impact for the benefit of all.

 Commercial dispute management